cc-deployments/deployment-01/oracle/README.md

 # oracle

-This directory is reserved for the off-chain Oracle service for CarCulture Apps.
+Stub for off-chain Oracle service.

 ## Purpose
 - Acts as a secure bridge between proprietary/private data and on-chain smart contracts.